Power of Numbers (SDGs)

-Yamin has given various talks on the Technical Guidance in international fora as well as presented a webinar on the Technical Guidance for the global staff of the United Nations Population Fund (UNFPA).
-To launch UNFPA’s Actions for Human Rights Campaign, this webinar was broadcast live to 35 UNFPA offices worldwide.
+Yamin has given various talks on the implementation of the guide in international fora.
+She delivered a webinar for the global staff of the United Nations Population Fund (UNFPA).
+To launch UNFPA’s Actions for Human Rights Campaign, the webinar was broadcast live to 35 UNFPA offices worldwide.

-Yamin and HRWC Program Coordinator Rebecca Cantor are now working with FXB Senior Fellow Elizabeth Gibbons to develop modules for different stakeholders on implementing the Technical Guidance and adding a specific component on child mortality.
-In addition, HRWC is working with civil society groups in Africa to advocate for explicit adoption of implementation guidelines for the Technical Guidance.
-Additionally, HRWC recently participated in and facilitated sessions at a regional meeting in Malawi, “Regional Workshop on a Human Rights-Based Approach to Maternal, Newborn, and Child Health, Including Related Sexual and Reproductive Health Issues,” that drew participants from South Africa, Malawi, Uganda, and Tanzania, as well as facilitators from various UN agencies.
-The workshop highlighted the Guidance and how it can be implemented.
+In November 2013 Yamin and her team participated in and facilitated sessions at a regional meeting in Malawi.
+The “Regional Workshop on a Human Rights-Based Approach to Maternal, Newborn, and Child Health, Including Related Sexual and Reproductive Health Issues” drew participants from South Africa, Malawi, Uganda, and Tanzania, as well as facilitators from various UN agencies.
+The workshop highlighted the guide and how it can be implemented.